 |Features:||Depending on model, it either has a hinged top opening with locking arms or front doors.
 Solid construction, easily able to handle snow, rain, and wind conditions.
 Smallest model sits directly on the soil like a cloche, but other models can be like a potting table/cold frame hybrid, a true small greenhouse, or a cold-frame style with open bottom.|

 There are a variety of styles produced by Giantex, all of which fall under the same category.
 All of them offer wood frame construction which is stylish and can offer visual appeal in the yard, but each style varies.
-Whether you opt for a fancier cold frame or a cabinet-like small greenhouse, these hardcover options are wind and weather-resistant.
+Whether you opt for small greenhouse kits like a fancier cold frame greenhouse kit, or a cabinet-like small greenhouse, these hard greenhouse cover options are wind and weather-resistant.

 Rion Sun Room 2

 - Quickly and easily cover your porch, deck or patio...

 - Roof panels are 100% UV protected, 4mm twin-wall...

 - 3mm translucent acrylic wall panels are 100% UV...